Shanxi: Second Sino-Japanese War and the Chinese Civil War (1937–1949)

-During the Battle of Xinkou, the Chinese defenders resisted the efforts of Japan's elite Itakagi Division for over a month, despite Japanese advantages in artillery and air support.
-By the end of October 1937, Japan's losses were four times greater than those suffered at Pingxingguan, and the Itakagi Division was close to defeat.
-Contemporary Communist accounts called the battle "the most fierce in North China", while Japanese accounts called the battle a "stalemate".
-In an effort to save their forces at Xinkou, Japanese forces began an effort to occupy Shanxi from a second direction, in the east.
-After a week of fighting, Japanese forces captured the strategic Niangzi Pass, opening the way to capturing Taiyuan.
-Communist guerrilla tactics were ineffective in slowing down the Japanese advance.
-The defenders at Xinkou, realizing that they were in danger of being outflanked, withdrew southward, past Taiyuan, leaving a small force of 6,000 men to hold off the entire Japanese army.
-A representative of the Japanese Army, speaking of the final defense of Taiyuan, said that "nowhere in China have the Chinese fought so obstinately".

 The Japanese suffered 30,000 dead and an equal number wounded in their effort to take northern Shanxi.
 A Japanese study found that the battles of Pingxingguan, Xinkou, and Taiyuan were responsible for over half of all the casualties suffered by the Japanese army in North China.
 Yan himself was forced to withdraw after having 90% of his army destroyed, including a large force of reinforcements sent into Shanxi by the central government.
 Throughout 1937, numerous high-ranking Communist leaders, including Mao Zedong, lavished praise on Yan for waging an uncompromising campaign of resistance against the Japanese.
 Possibly because of the severity of his losses in northern Shanxi, Yan abandoned a plan of defense based on positional warfare, and began to reform his army as a force capable of waging guerrilla warfare.
 After 1938 most of Yan's followers came to refer to his regime as a "guerrilla administration".